Vyond: History

 As of May 2015, GoAnimate announced future expansion plans included going public, but there had been no decision on the listing venue.
-During the summer of 2015, social network features such as favorites, comments and messages were removed so that GoAnimate could focus more on businesses and marketing.
+Around mid-2015, social network features such as favorites, comments and messages were removed and GoAnimate shifted its focus more on businesses and marketing.

-On October 19, 2015, it was announced that GoAnimate would migrate from Adobe Flash and go towards HTML5 animation, which can allow mobile device compatibility.
-The older, less technological-adaptable themes (or non-business themes) such as Lil' Peepz, Comedy World, Anime, Stick Figure, and Cartoon Classics were retired as they were incompatible with HTML5.
+On October 19, 2015, it was announced that GoAnimate would migrate from Adobe Flash to HTML5 animation, which allows mobile device compatibility.
+The older, less technological-adaptable themes (or non-business themes) such as Lil' Peepz, Comedy World, Anime, Stick Figure, and Cartoon Classics were retired on January 5, 2016 as they were incompatible with HTML5.
 GoAnimate for Schools, however, retained Adobe Flash and the non-business themes until July 26, 2016.
+After Flash Player's removal, people managed to restore the "non-business" themes by using Requestly.

-On November 25, 2015, GoAnimate replaced their free plan with a trial plan that lasts 14 days.
+On November 25, 2014, GoAnimate replaced their free plan, which had limited features, with a trial plan that lasts 14 days.
 After the subscription expires, the ability to create or edit videos is locked until a paid plan is subscribed to.
+All free plan accounts expired on November 25, 2015.
 By the end of 2015, the company had over 50 employees.

+On March 31, 2016, GoAnimate and its school platform GoAnimate for Schools removed the VoiceForge voices.

-On May 6, 2018, GoAnimate was renamed Vyond after the company had revealed its launching to occur at an exhibition in San Diego a day later.
-The trading name for Vyond remains as "GoAnimate, Inc.".
+On May 6, 2018, the GoAnimate platform was renamed Vyond after the company had revealed its launching to occur at an exhibition in San Diego a day later.
+The developer of Vyond remains as "GoAnimate, Inc.".

-On May 6, 2019, Vyond announced the retirement of the legacy video maker, due to the end-of-life of Adobe Flash, which occurred in December 2019.
+On May 6, 2019, Vyond announced the retirement of the legacy video maker in December 2019, due to support for Adobe Flash ending on December 31, 2020.
 All user accounts defaulted to Vyond Studio on August 14, 2019.

+On May 3, 2023, Vyond announced Vyond Go, an artificial intelligence-based feature in the video maker that generates videos based on user-provided prompts, similar to ChatGPT.
+The first public beta was released on June 28, 2023, and is accessible to all users.
+However, it can only be used 3 times every 24 hours.

+In September 2023, Vyond announced that the Oddcast voices would be removed starting in October 2023.

+As of August 17, 2024, in the Free Trial version, users could only make a video up to 3 minutes long and only make videos three times a trial.